Baraa373/Hackbio-cancer-internship/stage4/Report/Stage 4 Report .md

 **Conclusion**

-More data collection is needed to improve IDH classification and treatment strategies in glioma research.
+IDH mutations can be identified using methylation profiling and gene expression data.
+The KNN classifier reached 79% accuracy.
+More data is needed to improve IDH classification and treatment.

 **References**